Skip to main content

 External load balancing

 Alternatively, you can disable the internal load balancing by setting GATEWAY_FEATURE_FLAGS_INTERNAL_LOAD_BALANCING: false.
-In this case, you would deploy your own load balancer, such as HAProxy, to manage traffic distribution.
-This would allow you to configure the stickiness of the load balancer as required.
 Here’s an example where:

 1. All client requests are directed to the external load balancer which acts as the entry point to your Gateway cluster.